 Loralie shall be entitled to record or monitor telephone calls.
 These recordings will be subject to the same degree of confidentiality as any written correspondence

 “Loralie Fees and Charges” are based on fixed fees for the provision of quoted and menu / task driven services which are published from time to time.
-All other fees are charged on a time spent basis which is recorded in units of 1/12th of an hour.
-Time spent on clients’ affairs will also include meetings, research, correspondence, making and receiving of telephone calls, and travelling.
-All fees excluded Value Added Taxes (VAT) and where appropriate may be subject to (VAT) at prevailing rates.
+All other fees are charged on a time spent basis.
+Time spent on clients’ affairs will also include meetings, research, correspondence, making and receiving of telephone calls, emails and travelling.
+All fees excluded Value Added Taxes (VAT) and where appropriate may be subject to VAT at prevailing rates.

 The Clients hereby irrevocably authorizes Loralie to withdraw from any sums held on any account managed by Loralie or otherwise held by Loralie, on behalf of the Clients and / or the Entity any monies required to discharge any fees or expenses, including any government fees, duties, taxes or penalties, payable to or by Loralie or the Entity.

 Fees are stated in Loralie’s Fee Schedule, published from time to time, or as may be notified to or agreed with Clients.